Attribute-based application provisioning with scoping filters

 Select Save on the Attribute Mapping screen.

 Saving a new scoping filter triggers a new full sync for the application, where all users in the source system are evaluated again against the new scoping filter.
 If a user in the application was previously in scope for provisioning, but falls out of scope, their account is disabled or deprovisioned in the application.
+To override this default behavior, refer to Skip deletion for user accounts that go out of scope.

 - Automate user provisioning and deprovisioning to SaaS applications